 - special praise for better effort or improved behaviour;

-- good work being taken to another teacher or Principal for commendation;
+- good work being taken to another teacher, senior member of staff or Principal for commendation;

 - public praise in class or assembly;